Why Lee Krasner's work stands on its own

 That detail is more than atmospheric.
 Space affects painting.
 Krasner's early scale was partly a formal choice and partly a practical condition.

 After Pollock's death in 1956, the Whitney says, she began working in the barn that had been his studio and made use of the room by attempting much larger canvases.
 The Seasons became a signal example of that shift.
 This is a useful corrective to lazy narratives about widowhood and aftermath.
-Krasner was not simply preserving a legacy.
-She was changing the scale and force of her own art.
+Krasner was preserving a legacy while changing the scale and force of her own art.

 The Pollock-Krasner House and Study Center, now a National Historic Landmark and research site run in partnership with Stony Brook University, preserves the physical setting of that shared history.
 But the existence of the house as a dual legacy site also clarifies the tension.
 They are linked forever.
 They are not the same story.